Teal-Insights/odi_china_lending_llm_classification/README.md

   Additionally, by sharing labor-intensive components like name standardization, we hope to prevent others from having to reinvent the wheel.

+## Contact & Feedback

+- If you have questions or feedback, feel free to open an Issue or reach out on LinkedIn.
+We welcome comments, suggestions, and even pull requests if you spot areas for improvement.

 ------------------------------------------------------------------------